jhmigueles/MINISTOP_data_processing/README.md

 # MINISTOP_data_processing
-Functions used to process the MINISTOP data by Jairo H. Migueles.
+Accelerometer data processing of the MINISTOP study by Jairo H. Migueles.

+We used the functions implemented in the GGIR package (https://cran.r-project.org/web/packages/GGIR/) to process the data.
+Additionally, we used the AddCounts function () and modified the g.part5 function () for specific purposes of this study.